vishaldodiya/rr-search/readme.md

-# Acme Co.
-Search
+# Search with React & Redux
-Slick search engine for Acme Corporation.
+Slick search engine using React and Redux.
 With the functionality to pin search results and track analytics.

 ## Installation